joelngwt/joelngwt.github.io/resume.md

 - Worked with the product team to prioritize and unblock any tech related issues they might have.
 - Designed and implemented a new microservice utilizing Go, Kubernetes, and MongoDB to help lower the costs of the Google Geocoding API by approximately 93%.
 - Designed and set up a load testing environment using Locust to ensure that product updates have no performance issues.
-- Improved the annual uptime of the product by 0.15%.
+- Improved the annual uptime of the product by 0.16% to reach 100%.
 - Maintained a constant AWS cloud bill, despite the number of API calls increasing by 37% across three years.
 - Broke down product features into smaller technical tasks for junior developers to work on.